 Let’s Chat!

-Have you tried green banana flour before?
 Did you learn anything about the health benefits of resistant starch in this post?
+Have you tried green banana flour?
 Do you have questions about resistance starch?
 Are you craving chocolate today too???